Tuahiwi: Education

-Tuahiwi School is a full primary state school, covering years 1 to 8, with students (as of The school is bilingual, offering students a choice of tuition in Māori-language or English education.
+Te Kura o Tuahiwi is a full primary state school, covering years 1 to 8, with students (as of The school is bilingual, offering students a choice of tuition in Māori-language or English education.
+A Mission school opened in 1863, and was the beginning of government-supported education.
+Tuahiwi School celebrated its centenary in 1963 and Te Kura o Tuahiwi celebrated 150 years in 2013.